greentfrapp/bootstrapping-explorable/README.md

 ![](assets/screenshot_5.png)

-It was written from scratch with the Vue.js and D3.js libraries.
+It was written from scratch with the Vue.js and D3.js libraries and hosted on GitHub pages.
 Hope you enjoyed it!